shamansir/rpd/docs/sections/api.md

 When you need more details, head safely to the [Toolkits](./toolkits.html) section, which is the tutorial for writing your very own toolkit.

+May receive both object or function.

 #### `Rpd.noderenderer(type, rendererAlias, definition)`

 When you need more details, head safely to the [Toolkits](./toolkits.html) section, which is the tutorial for writing your very own toolkit.

+May receive both object or function.

 #### `Rpd.channelrenderer(type, rendererAlias, definition)`

 When you need more details, head safely to the [Toolkits](./toolkits.html) section, which is the tutorial for writing your very own toolkit.

+May receive both object or function.

 #### `Rpd.renderer(alias, definition)`

+May receive both object or function.

 #### `Rpd.style(alias, rendererAlias, definition)`

+May receive both object or function.

 ### `Patch`